Athlete’s foot (also known as tinea pedis) is a common fungal skin infection. You can often treat it with cream from your pharmacy.

 - Change your socks every day.

 - Don't share towels, shoes or socks with other people.

 - Wash socks, towels and bathmats in very hot water (over 60ºC) and dry them well.

-- wearing open-toed shoes or going barefoot as often as possible
+- wearing open-toed shoes if possible

-- alternating the shoes you wear each day so they can dry out – air them in the sun if possible
+- alternating the shoes you wear each day so they can dry out (air them in the sun if possible)

 - drying your skin carefully after you shower or swim

-- not sharing towels.
+- not sharing towels with others.